trinker/textclean/README.md

 ### Emoticons

-Some analysis techniques examine words, meaning emoticons may be ignored. `replace_emoticons` replaces emoticons with their word forms equivalents.
+Some analysis techniques examine words, meaning emoticons may be ignored. `replace_emoticon` replaces emoticons with their word forms equivalents.

     x <- c(